JPMorgan investors urge split of chairman, CEO roles in letter

-NEW YORK (Reuters) - JPMorgan Chase & Co (JPM.N) should split the roles of chairman and chief executive officer to restore credibility with regulators and manage the bank more effectively, a group of investors said in a letter to other shareholders on Monday.
+NEW YORK, April 15 (Reuters) - JPMorgan Chase & Co should split the roles of chairman and chief executive officer to restore credibility with regulators and manage the bank more effectively, a group of investors said in a letter to other shareholders on Monday.

 The investors, including the American Federation of State, County and Municipal Employees, the Connecticut Retirement Plans and Trust Funds, Hermes Fund Managers and the New York City Pension Funds, have a proposal on JPMorgan’s proxy to split those roles.